-Course code 111 URL http://eclass.uowm.gr/courses/MECH151/ Recommended Prerequisites Mathematics IPhysicsLinear Algebra Course content Force and moment.
+ENGINEERING STATICS 111 Course code URL http://eclass.uowm.gr/courses/MECH151/ Recommended Mathematics I Prerequisites Physics Linear Algebra Force and moment.
 Addition and resolution of forces.
-Free body diagram.
-Equilibrium conditions.
-Elementary structures: rods, beams, cables.
+Free Course content diagram.
+Equilibrium conditions. structures: rods, beams, cables.
 Advanced structures: frames, trusses.
-N-Q-M diagrams.
-Friction: brakes, clutches, couplings, belts.
+N-O-M diagrams.
+Friction: brakes, clutches. couplings, belts.
 Center of mass.
 Moments of Inertia.
-Expected learning outcomes and competences to be acquired: Upon successful completion of this course the students should be able to have/demonstrate a full understanding of the basic types of structures involved in standard engineering applications, know about and handle the various types of external loads for all kinds of structures considered in this course, comprehend issues related to supporting a structure either on the "ground" or on some other structure, analyze beams and frames of various geometric configurations, thoroughly analyze a truss of medium complexity regarding both geometric rigidity as well as member forces, calculate the centroid of a complex planar area, analyze a flexible chain or cable subjected to loads appearing in standard applications.
-Teaching methods Lectures (13 weeks x 2,5 hours of Theory and 2,5 hours of Exercises)
+Expected learning Upon successful completion of this course the students outcomes and should be able to competences to be have/demonstrate a full understanding of the basic types acquired: structures involved standard in engineering applications, know about and handle the various types of external loads for all kinds of structures considered in this course, comprehend issues related to supporting a structure either on the "ground" or on some other structure, analyze beams and frames of various geometric configurations, thoroughly analyze a truss of medium complexity regarding both geometric rigidity as well as member forces, calculate the centroid of a complex planar area, analyze a flexible chain or cable subjected to loads appearing in standard applications.
+Teaching me Lectures (13 weeks x 2,5 hours of Theory and 2,5 hours of Exercises)